When should a buyer walk away from a multiple bid? How can a seller handle multiple offers?

 This support forum is not intended as an opportunity to complain.
 It's a chance to express yourself and hopefully help others who may be faced with a similar challenging situation.
 Maybe they can learn from your story.
 Please provide respectful remarks and advice only.
 Profanity, disrespectful or abusive comments will not be tolerated.

 I implore you to treat this as a soft place for friendly people to land, share and learn from each other and maybe share a chuckle.
 I'll do my best to respond when appropriate in a supportive and encouraging manner, and answer as timely as possible any questions within the realm of my expertise.

-If you're interested in delving into the real estate world and would prefer to handle bidding scenarios like a pro, check out my book The Happy Agent.
+If you're interested in real and would want to handle bidding scenarios like a pro, check out Ross' book The Happy Agent.

 Though written for professional realty agents, buyers and sellers can